 Tara Paterson, DVM, MSc

 Dr. Tara Paterson has served as Associate Professor in the Department of Small Animal Medicine and Surgery since 2012.
-She joined SGU as a Veterinary Clinician/Instructor in the Department of Clinical Studies in 2003, and became an Assistant Professor in the Small Animal Medicine and Surgery Department in 2008.
-Dr. Paterson is the faculty advisor for student organizations including: the American Animal Hospital Association (AAHA), the student affiliate chapter of the Canadian Veterinary Medical Association (CVMA), Hill’s College Feeding Program, and Zoetis & Merial college programs.
-She also developed and oversees the SVM Vector Borne Disease program for students, which provides access to preventive wellness medication for their pets and learning opportunities in the field of small animal preventive medicine and vector-borne disease.
+She joined SGU as a Veterinary Clinician/Instructor in the Department of Clinical Studies in 2003 and became an Assistant Professor in the Small Animal Medicine and Surgery Department in 2008.
+Her responsibilities include clinical practice, teaching and research.
+Dr. Paterson is the faculty advisor for several student organizations including the American Animal Hospital Association (AAHA), student affiliate chapter of the Canadian Veterinary Medical Association (CVMA), Hill’s College Feeding Program, and also works with several pharmaceutical companies in administrating their college programs.
+She developed and oversees the SVM Vector Borne Disease program for students, which provides access to preventive wellness medication for their pets and learning opportunities in the field of companion animal preventive medicine and vector-borne disease.
 She is currently the President of the SVM Alumni Association after serving as Vice president from 2010 to 2016.

 Dr. Paterson earned her DVM in 2003 and her MSc in Parasitology in 2011 from St. George’s University.
 She also holds a BScH in biology/psychology from Queen’s University, Ontario, Canada.